watchdog-wms/watchdog-wms-workflows/CONTRIBUTING.md

 - separate folder test:
   - all files affected by the pull request must be located in one folder (which must be a child of the root folder)
 - XML validation test:
-  - XML documentation file must follow its [XSD schema](https://github.com/watchdog-wms/watchdog-wms/blob/master/xsd/watchdog.xsd)
+  - XML workflow file must follow its [XSD schema](https://github.com/klugem/watchdog/blob/master/xsd/watchdog.xsd)
   - all used modules must be part of [watchdog-wms-modules](https://github.com/watchdog-wms/watchdog-wms-modules)
   - if a process table is used, the path must point to ${WF_PARENT}/nameOfTheFile.csv to be found
 - virus scanner test: